 Ultimately, Music Maker by Magix is ideal for those starting in the music making world, as Music Maker is designed towards novices not familiar with the industry.

 Ardour is the best open-source music making software, ready to run on Windows, Linux, or Mac.
-Users who want complete customization and control may like Ardour better than other music making software, although Ardour does not provide support or help regarding open-source code.
+Users who want complete customization and control may like Ardour better than other free music production software, although Ardour does not provide support or help regarding open-source code.

 The core user group of Ardour enthusiasts are people who want to record, mix and master MIDI and audio projects with complete control over tools, with no limitations.